nguyenbrandonm/CTF-Walkthroughs/HTB/Sea/Sea-Walkthrough.md

 ![](Screenshots/Pasted_image_20260108222945.png)

 This monitoring service looks kind of interesting and is being run from the root directory.
-This makes me think that I am going to have to try some sort of ssh port fwding to redirect this port to a port on my Kali box.
+This makes me think that I am going to have to try some sort of SSH port fwding to redirect this port to a port on my Kali box.
 Remember what I said at the beginning about SSH being open coming into play later.
 Let's go ahead and set up a ssh Local (-L) port foward.
 I am creating a local port forward that binds my local machine’s port 8081 to the target machine’s localhost interface (127.0.0.1) on port 8080.
 This allows me to access a service that is only listening internally on the target system by forwarding it through the SSH tunnel.

 ```bash
 ssh -L 8081:127.0.0.1:8080 amay@10.129.57.60